 Design the electrical system such that any fault in the system will be preferentially isolated by the selective operation of only the overcurrent protective device closest to the faulted condition.
-Perform a coordination study at the design stage to establish the basis for the system design and to enable completion of an initial arc flash analysis.
+If required by the contract, perform a coordination study at the design stage to establish the basis for the system design and to enable completion of an initial arc flash analysis.
 Provide a final coordination study based on the as-built configuration of the system.
 Identify locations where selective coordination is not achievable, such as with instantaneous trips on molded case circuit breakers.